amoolagundla/DotNetRuleEngine/README.md

     var ruleEngineExecutor = new RuleEngineExecutor<Order>(order);
     ruleEngineExecutor.AddRules(new IsValidAmount());

-    //null results will not be returned
+    //null rule results will be ignored by execute method.
     IRuleResult[] ruleResults = ruleEngineExecutor.Execute();
 ```